lankahsu520/HelperX/helper_SVNvsGit.md

 ```

 ## 2.3.
-Fetch from and integrate with another repository or a local branch.
+Fetch from and integrate with another repository or a local branch

 #### svn up